-• Students are assessed twice during the carousel in drama.
-These assessments cover the three key components of creating and developing, performing, evaluation and understanding which link to the GCSE criteria.
+- Students are assessed at the end of each half term. - These assessments cover the three key components of creating and developing, performing, evaluation and understanding which link to the GCSE criteria.

 Drama is taught in mixed ability groups.

 http://ntlive.nationaltheatre.org.uk/